School of Arts and Sciences

 M.A.
 (Media Communications and Training), 2004, Governor's State University

 Broadcast Meteorology Certification, 1999, Mississippi State University

-He also manages Olivet’s television news magazine known as "Access ONU."
-Students produce, report, and anchor this one-of-a-kind show that is broadcasted campus-wide.
+At Olivet, he manages the television news magazine known as "Access ONU."
+Students produce, report and anchor this one-of-a-kind show that is broadcasted via Facebook.
 Besides taking an in-depth look at campus headlines, programs highlight the unique stories of our students, faculty and staff.

 Professor Bishop is a member of the American Meteorological Society (AMS) and holds the AMS seal of approval for his television weather forecasting.
 In 2006, he received Olivet’s “Second Mile Award” as the professor most highly recommended by students.

 He and his wife, Leanne, are the parents of two daughters.
 He enjoys traveling with his family and cheering on the Chicago Bears during football season.
 He and his therapy dog, Scout, spend time together visiting patients in hospitals.